krishnaokvan/tekn-cloud-computing/minggu-11/app-containerization-orchestration.md

 Let’s get started by first cloning the demo code repository, changing the working directory, and checking the ```demo``` branch out.

 <div align="center"><img src="gambar/1.png"></div>

+The `git clone` command is used to download the code that is in the repository.
 <div align="center"><img src="gambar/2.png"></div>

 ## Step 0: Basic Link Extractor Script